ritishgumber/aws-snowball-user-guide/doc_source/using-adapter-cli.md

   + `--storage-class` \(string\) The type of storage to use for the object\.
 Valid choices are: `STANDARD` | `REDUCED_REDUNDANCY` | `STANDARD_IA`\.
 Defaults to `STANDARD`\.

   + `--metadata` \(map\) A map of metadata to store with the objects in Amazon S3\.
-This will be applied to every object that is part of this request\.
-In a sync, this functionality means that files that haven't changed won't receive the new metadata\.
+This map is applied to every object that is part of this request\.
+In a sync, this functionality means that files that aren't changed don't receive the new metadata\.
 When copying between two Amazon S3 locations, the metadata\-directive argument defaults to `REPLACE` unless otherwise specified\.
 **Important**
 Syncing from one directory on a Snowball to another directory on the same Snowball is not supported\.
 Syncing from one Snowball to another Snowball is not supported\.